-Your brain may be the main driving force behind your appetite, but it’s not acting alone.
+Your brain may be the main driving force behind your cravings, but it’s not acting alone.

-The frequency and the amount of food you eat is also influenced by a complex interaction of the following factors:
+The frequency and the amount of food you finish is also influenced by a complex interaction of the following factors:

 Your gut, hormones, and brain may be working together to control appetite, but your genetic makeup also has a say as if you’re the type to overindulge.

 For instance, a London study on children revealed that genetic influences on weight and abdominal fat accumulation are high in children who are born since the onset of the childhood obesity epidemic.
 Furthermore, there is evidence indicating that specific genes can possibly impact your likelihood of frequent LOC (loss of control) eating episodes.

 2. Environmental Influences

 Environmental factors also contribute to the rise of food cravings.
 These factors include the atmosphere of the room and the presence/absence of distractions during meals.
 This also applies to social and cultural cues.
 Remember a time when you overindulged because everyone seems to be in the mood for feasting?

 Finally, child feeding practices by parents during the first years of childhood tend to impact one’s eating behavior later in life.
 A review of studies on the parental influence on eating behavior revealed the following interesting findings:

 - Restrictive feeding practices by caregivers are associated with overeating and poorer self-regulation of food intake among preschool-age children.